How to Apply for Financial Aid at Richmond

 Please use the information provided to start your application Federal Direct Loans and Richmond Needs and Merits Based Scholarships.
 Our Financial Aid Office will use the combination of information that you and your parent supplies to determine your eligibility all types of Financial Aid and return to you with a Financial Aid package.
 Please complete each of the steps listed below and then submit the all of require documentation to us as instructed.
 The US Department of Education (DOE) provides comprehensive information about applying for direct loans.
 This information is summarised on Richmond’s Financial Aid webpages for your convenience, but we recommend you also read the DOE website.
 The key steps in the application process are outlined below.

-Fall: Loan application processing for fall entry begins DATE.
-The deadline for loan applications to begin study in fall 2016 is DATE.
+Fall: Loan application processing for fall entry begins 15 January 2017 The deadline for loan applications to begin study in fall 2016 is May 1st.
 Please submit your application well before this deadline.

-Spring: Loan application for spring 2018 entry begins from DATE.
-The deadline for loan applications to begin study in spring 2018 is DATE.
-Please submit your application well before this deadline.
-No applications will be processed after this deadline.
+Spring: Loan application for spring 2018 entry begins from early October.
+The deadline for loan applications to begin study in spring 2018 is December.

 Complete your Free Application For Federal Student Aid (FAFSA)

-- In order to establish your eligibility for a direct loan, you must complete the online FAFSA
+- In order to establish your eligibility for Direct Loans, you must complete the online FAFSA

 - Richmond University’s Federal School Code is: G10594